jarviscanada/jarvis_data_eng_mathew/react_trading_ui/README.md

 ## Improvements
 - Add a built-in web server to the project, such as `Express`, `Serve`, `Fastify`, `Next.js`, etc.
-- Create a "user mode" web page that is overall more useful.
+- Create a "user mode" web page that is overall more useful for the average user.
 - Visual design/CSS improvements.